Battle of Bayda: Background

-The importance of Bayda
+Importance of Bayda

 Bayda is the fourth largest city in the country and the second largest city in the eastern region after Benghazi and the largest city in Jabal al Akhdar, where there is a military airport, in addition to the Hussein Al-Jouifi Brigade located in Shahhat, and in the south of the city there are major weapons stores, "Al-Mashlal stores."
 It also includes many departments such as the Main Department of the National Commercial Bank and others.

 Battle

 The Internal Security Agency and the Khamis and Hussein Brigade, or known as Gaddafi's Al-Jarih Al-Jouifi Brigade, opened fire on the demonstrators in the city.
 There, the first three people of the Libyan revolution were killed on Wednesday, 16 February, and the first of them was “Saad Hamad Al-Yamani,” who was 21 years old.
 The Director of Security of the Jebel al-Akhdar area Brigadier Hassan Al - Qaradawi was sacked from his post Thursday morning and replaced with Colonel Faraj Barasi.
 Thursday, 17 February was the first appearance of mercenaries in Libya in Casablanca on Al-Orouba Street.
 The followers of Gaddafi numbered about 400 mercenaries.
 After that, the situation worsened in the city and massacres took place and the local security (Relief, Central Support) joined the demonstrators.
 They attacked civilians at the Security Directorate and a training headquarters for the army and the civilians obtained weapons to defend themselves and on the evening of 17 February, the city of Bayda became liberated, and after that the revolutionaries headed with weapons to the Hussein Al-Juwaihi Bashhat Brigade, where the mercenaries were stationed, liberating the battalion and the military and civilian airport.

 The palace of Colonel Muammar Gaddafi and Abdullah Al-Senussi and the family of Safia Farkash, Muammar Gaddafi's wife, who was in the city of Al-Bayda, were also stormed and completely destroyed by the rebels.
 They found books on magic and Talmud and secret trenches with a nuclear bomb shelter in the house.
 The battle ended with the victory of the revolutionaries over Gaddafi's forces, and thus the city of Bayda became the first city under the control of the revolutionaries and remained under their control throughout the revolution.
 The number of missing people in the city reached fifty or more people, and it was reported that the number of dead reached 150 of the revolutionaries and 50 of the Gaddafi Brigades.
 18 civilians and 63 soldiers were killed in the battle.